Astrid Lindgren: Politics

-In 1976, a scandal arose in Sweden when it was publicised that Lindgren's marginal tax rate had risen to 102 percent.
-This was to be known as the "Pomperipossa effect", from a story she published in Expressen on 3 March 1976, entitled Pomperipossa in Monismania, attacking the government and its taxation policies.
+In 1976, a scandal arose in Sweden when it was publicised that Lindgren's marginal tax rate had risen to 102 per cent.
+This was to be known as the "Pomperipossa effect", from a story she published in Expressen on 3 March 1976, titled Pomperipossa in Monismania, attacking the government and its taxation policies.
 It was a satirical allegory in response to the marginal tax rate Lindgren had incurred in 1976, which required self-employed individuals to pay both regular income tax and employers' deductions.
-In a stormy tax debate, she attracted criticism from Social Democrats and even from her own colleagues, and responded by raising the issue of the lack of women involved in the Social Democrats' campaign.
-In that year's general election, the Social Democratic government was voted out for the first time in 44 years, and the Lindgren tax debate was one of several controversies that may have contributed to the result.
-Another controversy involved Ingmar Bergman's farewell letter to Sweden, after charges had been made against him of tax evasion.
+In a stormy tax debate, she attracted criticism from Social Democrats and others.
+She responded by raising the issue of the lack of women involved in the Social Democrats' campaign.
+In that year's general election, the Social Democratic government was voted out for the first time in 44 years, and the Lindgren tax debate was one of several controversies that may have contributed to that result.
+Another controversy involved Ingmar Bergman's farewell letter to Sweden after charges had been made against him of tax evasion.
 Lindgren nevertheless remained a Social Democrat for the rest of her life.

-In 1978, when she received the Peace Prize of the German Book Trade, Lindgren made a speech, Never Violence!.
-She spoke against corporal punishment of children.
-After that she teamed up with scientists, journalists and politicians to promote non-violent upbringing.
-In 1979, a law was introduced in Sweden prohibiting violence against children.
-Until then there was no such law anywhere in the world.
+In 1978, when she received the Peace Prize of the German Book Trade, Lindgren spoke against corporal punishment of children in a speech entitled Never Violence!
+After that, she teamed up with scientists, journalists and politicians to promote non-violent upbringing.
+In 1979, a law was introduced in Sweden prohibiting violence against children in response to her demands.

-From 1985 to 1989, Lindgren wrote articles concerning animal protection and mass production in the Swedish magazines Expressen and Dagens Nyheter along with the veterinarian Kristina Forslund.
+From 1985 to 1989, Lindgren, with veterinarian Kristina Forslund, wrote articles concerning animal protection and mass production in the Swedish newspapers Expressen and Dagens Nyheter.
 They wanted to launch an awareness campaign to promote better animal treatment in factory farming.
-Eventually their activities led to a new law which was called Lex Lindgren and was presented to Lindgren on her 80th birthday.
-During that time it was the strictest law concerning animal welfare in the world.
+Eventually, their activities led to a new law, dubbed the Lex Lindgren, which was presented to Lindgren on her 80th birthday.
+At that time it was the strictest law concerning animal welfare in the world.
 However, Lindgren and Forslund were unsatisfied with it.
 Not enough had been done and only minor changes occurred.
-The articles Forslund and Lindgren wrote were later published in the book Min ko vill ha roligt.
+The articles Forslund and Lindgren wrote were later published in the book Min ko vill ha roligt (My cow wants to have fun).

 Lindgren was well known both for her support for children's and animal rights and for her opposition to corporal punishment and the EU.
-In 1994 she received the Right Livelihood Award, "For her commitment to justice, non-violence and understanding of minorities as well as her love and caring for nature."

-Lindgren was also a member of the freedom of speech-promoting, anti-imperialist organization Folket i Bild/Kulturfront.
+In 1994, she received the Right Livelihood Award, "For her commitment to justice, non-violence and understanding of minorities as well as her love and caring for nature."
+She was a member of the freedom of speech-promoting, anti-imperialist organization Folket i Bild/Kulturfront.